samm-git/btest-opensource/README.md

  - **cmd[12:15]**: local-tx-speed, 0: unlimimted, 1-4294967295: value, UINT32 - Big Endian
 3. If server authentication is disabled it sends 01:00:00:00 and starts to transmit/recieve data.
 If auth is enabled server sends 20bytes reply started with 02:00:00:00 in the beginning and random bytes (challenge) in the [4:15] range.
 Customer sends back 48 bytes reply containing user name (unencrypted) and 16 bytes hash of the password with challenge.
-Hashing alghoritm is not known.
-See "authentication" section.
+Hashing alghoritm is double md5, hashed by challenge, see "authentication" section.
 4. If auth failed server sends back `00000000` (client shows "authentication failed"), if succeed - `01000000` packet and test is starting.
 5. If tcp-connection-count > 1 server should reply with `01:xx:xx:00` where xx seems to be some kind of authentification data to start other connections.
 This number is used in other threads.
 6. From time to time (~1 per second) server or client sends 12 bytes messages started with `07`, e.g. `07:00:00:00:01:00:00:00:36:6e:03:00`.
 Btest client relies on this information to show "transmit" speed.
 It is server-level statistic, where values are: